kbg2201/CS479/week7/week7.md

 2. Identify the process that will be injected into.
 Seeing a string in Ghidra isn't sufficient -- explain how the process gets selected.

+The process that will be injected into is explorer.exe.
+I assume this because it ia used in the ffunction call for the function that I labeled zero if like.
+This function is used to determine if it will accept the process.
+The process of deciding which process to inject to is involved with 2 different functions.
+The first function requires that the other function return 0 in order to return anf the other requires a 1.
+Here are the relevant functions that deal with selecting the process.

 3. Identify the entry point of the DLL injection.
 Where is DllMain?

 4. This malware does something every ______ seconds.
 How often, and where is the loop where that waiting happens?